ChaoticRoman/code-review-guidelines/README.md

   incorporated into your CI pipeline, or you might consider adding them if it's beneficial for your use case.
 All these checks should have passed before you ask for manual review.
     * Suggestions for additional automated quality checks that could improve your workflow are always worth considering.
-* The change shall be rebased on top of the latest master.
+* The change shall be rebased on top of the latest main/master branch.
 * Structure your changes into a sensible number of descriptively-named commits.
   Interactive rebase can be a helpful tool in this process.
 * The recommended format is [conventional commits